sunnyzanchi/graphql-lnl/readme.md

 });
 ```

 Once we have these files saved, we can go ahead and start up our very first GraphQL server!
+Nodemon watches for changes and restarts automatically, so we should just need to run this once.
 Just run:

 ```
-node ./index.js
+yarn start
 ```

 If you navigate to `localhost:1234/` you should see the GraphiQL interface.
 Let's give our server its first query.
 In the text area on the left, type: